smartzplatform/tech-docs/Technical_WP_EN.md

 ### Offline Infrastructure

 Offline calculations are based on Apache Spark.
-The Apache Spark cluster is a scalable and fault-tolerant solution on its own, that protects against such problems inside the data center as failures of individual cluster machines.
+The Apache Spark cluster is a scalable and fault-tolerant solution on its own that protects against problems within the data centre, such as failures of individual cluster machines.
 At the same time, this service is stateless: long-term storage of large data is carried out with the help of [Amazon S3](https://aws.amazon.com/s3/) and [Amazon Glacier](https://aws.amazon.com/glacier/) in several geographic regions.
 If datacenter or the region where the Apache Spark cluster was deployed fails, a new Apache Spark cluster can be deployed and filled with the required data in several hours.

 ## GDPR